 Qatar's municipal authorities are funded out of the central Government's budget and do not levy local taxes, with the exception of a recently introduced municipal tax on residential rental contracts equal to 1.0% of annual rent.

-The QFC levies a tax on business profits of 10.0%.
+The QFC intends to levy a tax on business profits of QFC-authorized entities of 10.0% from January 1, 2010.
 Generally, only local source business profits will be subject to tax in Qatar.